On this page:

 The majority of people with SAD live in the northern and southern hemispheres (places that experience longer hours of darkness during winter).
 SAD is much less common in those living near the equator, where daylight hours are reliably long and bright.

-For an accurate diagnosis of a depression such as SAD, signs and symptoms of SAD will typically occur at a similar time every year, usually during the autumn and winter months.
+The signs and symptoms of SAD will typically occur at a similar time every year, usually during the autumn and winter months when there's less sunlight.
 They include:

 - Feeling low and depressed